DiegoPMz/devlink-api/README.md

 # DevLinks-api :paperclip:

 An API to manage and share links easily.
-This project allows users to authenticate, create profiles, upload links, and manage their personal collections.
+This project allows users to authenticate, create profiles and upload links.

 ## Table of Contents :clipboard: